ibm-cloud-docs/discovery-data/backup.md

       tar xvf <backup_file_name>
       ```

 You can also back up individual services using the following procedures.
 These services are backed up when using the `all-backup-restore.sh` script and do not need to be individually backed up if it is used.
 {: note}

+If you want to install multiple {{site.data.keyword.discovery-data_short}} add-ons to different clusters, you can copy the data from a {{site.data.keyword.discovery-data_short}} instance to a new cluster.
+Follow these [backup instructions](/docs/services/discovery-data?topic=discovery-data-wddata-backup#wddata-backup) to back up the data you want to copy to a new instance.
+For more information, see [Copying {{site.data.keyword.discovery-data_short}} data across {{site.data.keyword.discovery-data_short}} clusters](/docs/services/discovery-data?topic=discovery-data-copy-data-new-clusters#copy-data-new-clusters).
+{: note}

 ### Backing up the Postgresql service
 {: #postgres-backup}